-You may visit any hearing service provider for a routine hearing exam.
-For more information please see: Access Your Benefits earlier in this section.

-□You can receive a complete hearing exam, every year through a hearing service provider
+You may visit any hearing see: Access Your Benefi service provider for a routine hearing exam.
+For more information please ts earlier in this section. □You can receive a con nplete hearing exam, every year through a hearing service provider □No authorization need ed Please see the Medical Both the time of your exam. enefits Chart above for any copayment or coinsurance that may be due a

-□No authorization needed

-Please see the Medical Benefits Chart above for any copayment or coinsurance that may be due at the time of your exam.